RMerl/asuswrt-merlin.ng/release/src/router/tor/doc/HACKING/ReleasingTor.md

    1. Run `./build.sh` which will download everything you need, including the latest tarballs from the release CI, and auto-commit the signatures if the checksum match.
-You will need to confim the commits.
+You will need to confirm the commits.

    2. If all is good, `git push origin main` your signatures.